kyleghousel/IEP-Manager/README.md

 # IEP-Manager

-A Rails 8 application for tracking Individualized Education Program (IEP) data.
+This is a Rails 8 application for tracking Individualized Education Program (IEP) data.
+Being a Special Education Teacher means that you are given a "caseload" of students of which you are in charge of managing.
+Special Education teachers don't necessarily hand out grades as teachers in "typical" classrooms do, instead assigning and tracking individualized goal progress agreed upon in the IEP for each student in their caseload.

-Teachers can manage students, assign learning goals, record progress, and document accommodations, while parents and administrators have role-based access to view or manage records.
+In this app, teachers can manage students, assign learning goals, record progress, and document accommodations, while parents and administrators also have role-based access to view or manage records.

 ⸻